TUM-Blockchain-Club/proof-of-gameplay/README.md

 ![Proof of Gameplay](docs/assets/pog-banner.png)

-Do use the Project first start the video server in:
+to use the Project first start the video server in:
 ```
 services/video-server
 ```